turingschool/gear-up/vote_your_conscience.markdown

 * How is the idea of citizenship important to the sustainability of democracy?
 In your own experience, how might individuals' current attitudes toward voting threaten US democracy?
 * Compare what a citizen needs to do to support democracy against your current attitudes towards civic responsibility and your perception of mainstream attitudes towards voting.
 How do you reconcile these?
 What level of involvement is most consist with the values you hold?

-### Information Intermediaries: Who Can Help You Vote Smart
+### TOPIC 2: Information Intermediaries: Who Can Help You Vote Smart
 Few voters have the time to individually research the positions and backgrounds of all the elected officials on a ballot, and thus defer to trusted authorities to help them vet candidates.
   * Political Parties
   * Celebrity Endorsements ([Save the Day (pro-Hillary)](https://www.youtube.com/watch?v=nRp1CK_X_Yw ), [Celebrities Who Support Trump](http://www.cbsnews.com/pictures/celebrities-who-support-donald-trump/))